David-Warren/QwkPassApp/ReadMe.txt

 The python code is integrated with Firebase and Stripe using the provide APIs from the companies.
 For the BART and CalTrans terminals there are two different scripts that will need to be ran in order for the project to function correctly.
 Run the Start_Terminal_Code.py first and scan the QR code from the Qwkpass iOS application.
 This will update the firebase with a starting location.
 Next run the End_Terminal_code.py and scan the QR code from the application.
 This will update the users profile in the database witht their ending location and make a charge to their credit card using Stripe.

 =====================================================================================================================================================================
+QWKPASS WEBSITE

+Link to QwkPass Wesbite github repo: https://github.com/jbajaj12/QwkPass

+Link to Website: qwkpass.paperplane.io

+The QwkPass website was built as a supplement to the main project.
+It currently serves as simply an information website.
+The website was constructed from scratch using HTML, CSS, JS and Firebase integration.
+No installation or further steps are required beyond simply copying the Linke to Website into the URL.

+The structure of the code consisted of writting HTML files for each page of the website and using a seperate CSS file that would be linked through the HTML code.
+The CSS file acted as the styling page while the HTML file acted as the site content.
+JS code would be incorporated into the HTML for specific functions such as the "hero" header that is animated on the home page.
+Firebase was integrated on the login page.